 The route up Sani Pass starts at 1544 meters and it climbs up to 2876 meters at the summit.
 At the top of the pass we finally crossed into Lesotho, one of those tiny countries that many people have never heard of.
 The entire country lies entirely above 1000 meters in elevation, making it the world’s highest-altitude nation.

 The border station felt like a remote outpost.
-As I got out of the car, the wind hit me in the face like a fist from Ivan Drago.
+As I got out of the car, the wind hit me in the face like a fist from Chuck Norris.
 Two sheep were lazily observing me from a few meters away.
-Even though the border proceedings were fairly fast, I wouldn’t recommend using the facilities.
+The border proceedings were fairly fast, but I recommend that you stay away from the facilities.

 Car in Lesotho Off the grid in eastern Lesotho.